bstavroulakis/polymer-dashboard/bower_components/iron-range-behavior/README.md

 iron-range-behavior
 ==========

-Provides the behavior for something with a minimum to maximum range.
+`Polymer.IronRangeBehavior` provides the behavior for something with a minimum to maximum range.